-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated March 26, 2019 in Amendment No. 1 to the Registration Statement (Form S-1 No. 333-236094) and related Prospectus of Alector, Inc. for the registration of shares of its common stock.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated March 26, 2019 in the Registration Statement (Form S-1) and related Prospectus of Alector, Inc. for the registration of shares of its common stock.